(A) All containment buildings shall comply with the following design standards:

-(4) A containment building must have a primary barrier designed to withstand the movement of personnel, waste, and handling equipment in the unit during the operating life of the unit and appropriate for the physical and chemical characteristics of the waste to be managed.
+(4) A containment building shall have a primary barrier designed to withstand the movement of personnel, waste, and handling equipment in the unit during the operating life of the unit and appropriate for the physical and chemical characteristics of the waste to be managed.

-(1) A primary barrier designed and constructed of materials to prevent the migration of hazardous constituents into the barrier (e.g., a geomembrane covered by a concrete wear surface);
+(1) A primary barrier designed and constructed of materials to prevent the migration of hazardous constituents into the barrier (e.g., a geomembrane covered by a concrete wear surface).

-(2) A liquid collection and removal system to minimize the accumulation of liquid on the primary barrier of the containment building;
+(2) A liquid collection and removal system to minimize the accumulation of liquid on the primary barrier of the containment building.

 (3) A secondary containment system including a secondary barrier designed and constructed to prevent migration of hazardous constituents into the barrier, and a leak detection system that is capable of detecting failure of the primary barrier and collecting accumulated hazardous wastes and liquids at the earliest practicable time.

-(i) Constructed with a bottom slope of one per cent or more; and
+(i) Constructed with a bottom slope of one per cent or more.

-(ii) Constructed of a granular drainage material with a hydraulic conductivity of 1 x 10-2 centimeters per second or more and a thickness of twelve inches ( 30.5 centimeters) or more, or constructed of synthetic or geonet drainage materials with a transmissivity of 3x10-5 meters squared per second or more.
+(ii) Constructed of a granular drainage material with a hydraulic conductivity of 1 x 10-2 centimeters per second or more and a thickness of twelve inches ( 30.5 centimeters) or more, or constructed of synthetic or geonet drainage materials with a transmissivity of 3 x 10-5 meters squared per second or more.

-(b) If treatment is to be conducted in the building, an area in which such treatment will be conducted must be designed to prevent the release of liquids, wet materials, or liquid aerosols to other portions of the building.
+(b) If treatment is to be conducted in the building, an area in which such treatment will be conducted shall be designed to prevent the release of liquids, wet materials, or liquid aerosols to other portions of the building.

-(c) The secondary containment system must be constructed of materials that are chemically resistant to the waste and liquids managed in the containment building and of sufficient strength and thickness to prevent collapse under the pressure exerted by overlaying materials and by any equipment used in the containment building.
+(c) The secondary containment system shall be constructed of materials that are chemically resistant to the waste and liquids managed in the containment building and of sufficient strength and thickness to prevent collapse under the pressure exerted by overlaying materials and by any equipment used in the containment building.

 (c) Fulfill the terms of the revised plans if such plans are approved by the director.

-(a) Maintain the primary barrier to be free of significant cracks, gaps, corrosion, or other deterioration that could cause hazardous waste to be released from the primary barrier;
+(a) Maintain the primary barrier to be free of significant cracks, gaps, corrosion, or other deterioration that could cause hazardous waste to be released from the primary barrier.

 (3) Throughout the active life of the containment building, repair promptly upon detection any condition that could lead to or has caused a release of hazardous waste, in accordance with the following procedures:

-(i) Enter a record of the discovery in the facility operating record;
+(i) Enter a record of the discovery in the facility operating record.

-(ii) Immediately remove from service the portion of the containment building affected by the condition;
+(ii) Immediately remove from service the portion of the containment building affected by the condition.

 (iv) Within seven days after the discovery of the condition, notify the director of the condition, and within fourteen working days, provide a written plan to the director with a description of the steps taken to repair the containment building and with the schedule for accomplishing the work.

-(b) The director will review the information submitted, will make a determination regarding whether the containment building must be removed from service completely or partially until repairs and cleanup are complete, and will notify the owner or operator in writing of the determination and the underlying rationale.
+(b) The director will review the information submitted, will make a determination regarding whether the containment building shall be removed from service completely or partially until repairs and cleanup are complete, and will notify the owner or operator in writing of the determination and the underlying rationale.

-(c) Upon completing all repairs and cleanup, the owner or operator must notify the director in writing and provide a verification, signed by a qualified professional engineer, that the repairs and cleanup have been completed according to the written plan submitted in accordance with paragraph (C)(3)(a)(iv) of this rule.
+(c) Upon completing all repairs and cleanup, the owner or operator shall notify the director in writing and provide a verification, signed by a qualified professional engineer, that the repairs and cleanup have been completed according to the written plan submitted in accordance with paragraph (C)(3)(a)(iv) of this rule.

 (4) Inspect and record in the facility's operating record, at least once every seven days, data gathered from monitoring equipment, leak detection equipment, the containment building, and the area immediately surrounding the containment building, to detect signs of releases of hazardous waste.